Doing Business in Malawi

 Norwegian investment funds with activity in Sub-Saharan Africa

 Norfund – The Norwegian Investment Fund for Developing Countries – invests in three priority sectors: Clean energy, financial institutions and food and agribusiness.
 Norfund is an active, strategic minority investor, which offers risk capital and expertise to help building sustainable businesses in poor countries.
-As of February 2017, Norfund is about to enter the Malawian market with its first investments in the food and agribusiness sector.
-Norfund has regional offices in Nairobi and Maputo.
+As of 2017, Norfund made its first investment in Malawi’s food and agribusiness sector with a deal of NOK 23,3 million to the Malawian livestock, feedlot and meat processing company, Nyama World.
+Norfund has regional offices in Nairobi and Cape Town.

-Arise is a newly established investment company with a mandate to capitalize and stimulate growth in financial services in Sub-Saharan Africa.
+Arise is an investment company with the mandate to capitalize and stimulate growth in financial services in Sub-Saharan Africa.
 It is a collaborative partnership between Norfund, the Dutch investment fund FMO and Rabobank.

 "For norsk næringsliv", se her.